waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## Ilex Forest: Farfetch'd Puzzle Mechanics

-- **Initial Hypotheses (FAILED):** Attempts to reset the puzzle by talking to the apprentice or searching twig piles were unsuccessful.

-- **Hypothesis 3 (SUPERSEDED):** A full systematic search of the initial puzzle area was performed.
+- **Initial State:** The puzzle involved herding a Farfetch'd.
+Early hypotheses involving talking to NPCs or searching twig piles failed.
+A full systematic search of the initial area was also performed before discovering the multi-stage nature of the puzzle.

 - **Hypothesis 4 (VIA AGENT):** Agent suggested a second puzzle phase deeper in the forest.